 Ministry responsible for Commerce; and

-Pesticides and Toxic Chemicals Control Committee;
+Pesticides and Toxic Chemicals Control Board;

 are each designated as a Competent National Authority for the purposes of this Act.

 (2) Notwithstanding subsection (1), the Minister may, on the recommendation of the Committee, by Order published in the Gazette, designate a body as a Competent National Authority as the Minister considers necessary.